Dolomedes minor: Identification

 The spider has a body length of about 18 mm.
 The females are almost twice the size of the males.
 They move very fast and possess a long leg-span: over sixty millimeters for a fully grown female.

-Natural global range

-The family Pisauridae, containing all nursery web spiders, has been estimated to contain over 300 species.

-New Zealand range

-Dolomedes minor can be found throughout New Zealand in various vegetation types and altitude ranges.

-Habitat preferences
+Habitat

-Dolomedes minor is found in a variety of habitats throughout New Zealand.
+D. minor is found in a variety of habitats throughout New Zealand.
 They survive in a variety of terrains, from sea level up to subalpine areas, including shrubland containing Gorse (Ulex europaeus) and Manuka (Leptospermum scoparium), swamps and grasslands.
 When hunting, they can be seen waiting around the water's edge and active amongst the stones, although they are nocturnal hunters.
 The spider is noticeable in these areas due to the large white nests thickly webbed to the ends of plants throughout these regions.
 Females will usually remain with their young in these habitats once their nursery webs have been constructed.